 For details on how to manually change a record Security Group click here

-For details on how to create Security Groups and assign Users, click here
+For details on how to create Security Groups and link Users to them, click here

 Creating Security Action